jonghuyn/socket.io.chat/README.md

 # Socket.IO Chat

-A simple chat demo for socket.io
+A simple chat demo for socket.io with redis

 ## How to use